SlimJallouli/stm32h573i_dk_iot_reference/readme.md

 If you plan to regenerate the project using STM32CubeMX, you must download and install the following CMSIS packs **before opening** the .ioc file.
 These packs provide essential middleware and AWS IoT functionality.

 > ⚠️ **VERY IMPORTANT:**
-> Install these packs in STM32CubeIDE via the "Packs Manager" **before** regenerating or building the project.
+> Install these packs via the "STM32CubeMX Packs Manager" **before** opening the project with STM32CubeMX.

 **Required Packs:**
 - [mbedTLS 3.1.1](https://www.keil.com/pack/ARM.mbedTLS.3.1.1.pack)